-The Northwest Bronx Food Justice Project is sponsored by RSS and funded in part by the Bon Secours Mercy Health Foundation.
-In partnership with Kingsbridge Heights Community Center, Outer Seed Shadow, St. Stephens United Methodist Church, Marble Hill Community Center and the Schervier Apartments
+The Northwest Bronx Food Justice Coalition is sponsored by RSS and funded in part by the Bon Secours Mercy Health Foundation.
+In partnership with Kingsbridge Heights Community Center, Outer Seed Shadow, St. Stephens United Methodist Church, Marble Hill Community Center, the Schervier Apartments, Riverdale Neighborhood House and the Riverdale-Y.

 1 out of 4